pramesthias/p2-myResto-server/README.md

 ---
 ### GET /pub/cuisines/:id

-> Get one cuisine by id
+> Get one cuisine by id for public site

 _Request Header_
 ```